hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 ![mixed vector](../img/vector3.png)

-R will coerce it into:
+R will coerce it into all character values:

 <img src="../img/vector4.png" width="400">